By Linh Nguyen & Aparna Komarla

 There may be more active cases in the jail than what ACSO reports.
 These cases may be undetected because cases are asymptomatic or confirmatory testing cannot be done due to consent refusal.

-While the jail population has decreased this week since a record high population count of 1991 (recorded Sep.
-14, 2020), it has gradually increased over the past five months to an average of 1950.
-In April, when ASCO released non-violent incarcerated people to mitigate the spread of COVID-19, the population was around 1700.
+The jail population has gradually increased over the past five months to an average of 1950.
+In April, the population was around 1700.

 The current population spikes are despite the continued threat of the virus, evident in recent outbreaks.